Omnichannel vs Multichannel Support: What’s the Difference?

 6 Track CSAT, first contact resolution, and cross-channel handoff quality.
 You need proof that the customer experience is actually improving.

-For SaaS teams, omnichannel support only works when the foundation is strong: one workspace, clear routing, visible history, and connected knowledge that helps move the conversation forward.
+For SaaS teams, omnichannel support only works when the foundation is connected: one workspace, shared conversation history, clear routing, reliable knowledge, and customer context that follows the issue across channels.

-That is where Inquirly fits.
-Inquirly brings conversations, ticketing, workflows, and knowledge into one connected system, so teams can support customers across channels without creating new silos behind the scenes.
+Inquirly helps teams bring conversations, ticketing, workflows, knowledge, and AI assistance into one support workspace.
+That makes it easier to support customers across email, chat, self-service, and ticketing without creating new silos behind the scenes.

 If a team wants AI to answer accurately, it needs a knowledge base AI chatbot built on reliable support content and shared context.
-If it wants smoother escalation, it needs support ticket automation and routing that carry the full story forward.
+If it wants smoother escalation, it needs support ticket automation and routing that carry the full story forward instead of resetting the workflow every time the channel changes.

-With Aily, Inquirly’s private AI agent, teams can use that unified context to respond faster and support customers more accurately, without exposing conversations to third-party AI training.
+With Aily, Inquirly’s private AI agent, teams can use unified context to respond faster and support customers more accurately, without exposing customer conversations to third-party AI training.

 Conclusion